Join the next course starting 3 June 2026 Book Now

 4. Make it clear it’s just for them.
 Some children might feel more comfortable if they know they won’t have to tell you about it afterwards.
 Make it clear that you want to give them space and privacy to speak to others without you being there.

-The most important thing isn’t whether they complete every module straight away — it’s that they know support is there, and that you see what they’re going through.
+The most important thing is that they know support is there, and that you see what they’re going through.
 Even introducing Your Direction gently shows them you care about how they’re feeling, not just about “moving on.”

 At the end of the day, you can’t force a teenager to engage.
 But by showing them Your Direction as a tool made for them, not for you, you give them the chance to take ownership of their feelings — and that’s where real change starts.